ahkhalifa0101/ahkhalifa0101/README.md

 ## Some facts:

-- 🔭 I’m currently working [Software Engineer] [At] Data Management Systems
+- 🔭 I’m currently working as Software Engineer At Data Management Systems
-- 👯 I’m looking to collaborate on open source projects that makes automation a little easy.
 - 📫 How to reach me: ahkhalifa01@outlook.com
 - 😄 Pronouns: Ah mee d